Codesee-io/docs/docs/index.md

+# Running CodeSee on the Backend
-# If you'd like CodeSee to run on the backend, CodeSee needs to start recording immediately.
+If you'd like CodeSee to run on the backend, CodeSee needs to start recording immediately.
 This is how:

 Two options, either:
  - set the env variable `CODESEE_RECORD_ON_START` to `true`